 |EFM||25, 35, 55|

-|Superfast (aka FTTC, EoFTTC, GEA))||10|
+|Superfast (aka FTTC, EoFTTC, GEA)||10|

 |Multi-SIM 4G||From 2 days depending on supplier|

-2. How many users do you need?
+2. How many users do you need to support?

 You may be surprised to hear that most circuit technologies can support a large number of users if they are properly configured and potentially bonded (joined).
 However it's non-trivial to achieve a large number of users without specialist equipment and skills, so for urgent connections with large numbers of users it is usually better to use a managed service to take care of this for you.